Joni1234321/website-bsergcards-freetime/README.md

 Therefore the projects are visible to all that enter the website, and everyone can edit everything.

 ## How to Add a project
 No way to access the page unless you use the URL: https://bsergcards.azurewebsites.net/CreateProject
+tags are seperated by comma

 ## How to edit project
 No way to access the page unless you use the URL: https://bsergcards.azurewebsites.net/ChangeProject/n